 DAY 09 : AGRA - JAIPUR ( BY ROAD )VIA FATEHPURSIKIRI BY ROAD 232 KMS 5 HOURS DRIVE

-After Breakfast We continue our Drive towards Jaipur en-route Fatehpur Sikri (The ghost city) for a tour of the magnificent and world heritage buildings still in a state of perfect preservation.
-We continue our journey for Jaipur popularly known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
+After breakfast, we continue our drive towards Jaipur en-route Fatehpur Sikri (The ghost city) for a tour of the magnificent and world heritage buildings still in a state of perfect preservation.
+We continue our journey to Jaipur known as the Pink City, built-in 1727 AD by Maharaja Sawai Jai Singh II.
 Designed by Shilp Shastra - an ancient Hindu treatise on architecture - Jaipur follows a grid system.
-Upon arrival check-in your Hotel.
+Upon arrival, check-in your Hotel.
 Afternoon - a tour of City Palace and Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthan and Mughal architecture.
-The Palace of winds - a five-storied structure of pink sandstone has semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
-It was originally built to enable the ladies of the royal household to watch everyday life.
-Overnight at the hotel.
+The Palace of winds - a five-storied structure of pink sandstone has semi-octagonal and delicately honeycombed windows overlooking the main street of the old city originally built that enabled the ladies of the royal household to watch everyday life.
+Overnight at Hotel.

 DAY 10 : JAIPUR

 The capital of Rajasthan is the most colorful city in India.
 Today morning visit the Amber Fort in the Aravali Hills, which is a superb example of Rajput (Medieval Hindu) style architecture.
 A slow elephant ride takes us to the top of the Fort, which houses several graceful buildings.
-The afternoon is spent visiting the local bazaar.
-In the evening, we visit Chokhi Dhani where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, acrobats, snake charmers, puppeteers, etc. Overnight at the hotel.
+Afternoon, visiting the local bazaar.
+In the evening, we visit Chokhi Dhani, where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, acrobats, snake charmers, puppeteers, etc. Overnight at the hotel.

 DAY 11 : JAIPUR - JODHPUR BY ROAD 290 KMS 7 HOURS DRIVE